virajBaswana/MailApiProject/README.md

 # MailApiProject
-Lets users signup for a newsletter using MailChimp API
+Lets users signup for a newsletter using MailChimp API. initialise npm then install Express, Body-parser and Request npm packages to use the project.